apache/airflow/docs/apache-airflow/howto/docker-compose/index.rst

 - ``flower`` - `The flower app <https://flower.readthedocs.io/en/latest/>`__ for monitoring the environment.
 It is available at ``http://localhost:5555``.

-All these services allow you to run Airflow with :doc:`CeleryExecutor </core-concepts/executor/celery>`.
+All these services allow you to run Airflow with the :doc:`CeleryExecutor <apache-airflow-providers-celery:celery_executor>`.
 For more information, see :doc:`/core-concepts/overview`.

 Some directories in the container are mounted, which means that their contents are synchronized between your computer and the container.